choyiny/cscc09.com/src/content/coursework/project-proposal.md

 - Object galleries (such as PDF galleries, video galleries, eBook galleries, etc.)
 - Usage of non-web-focused frameworks, like three.js.
 (Feel free to use it as a supporting element!
 It looks good)

-## Final Presentations

-Outstanding web applications will be chosen to present in the last lecture.
-Selected projects (usually around 30%, maybe more) will obtain a bonus from 1% to 10%.
-Invited industry experts will make the final decision.

 ## Complexity

 With 9 weeks to complete the project, it must be of fair complexity. (not that of a basic CRUD application, like Web Gallery) It is recommended that progress be made every week towards project completion.
+If the proposal is too simple, the instructor may ask you to increase the complexity of the project.
 You have unlimited chances to modify your proposal at any point in the course and be reevaluated.
 You can visit the instructor’s office hours for reevaluation.

 ## Syllabus